Spillover of the Syrian civil war: France

 A campaign of Islamist attacks occurred in France, beginning with the Île-de-France attacks on 7 January 2015, between the French Government and ongoing terrorist acts committed by jihadist terror groups like AQAP and ISIL, or isolated individuals who sympathise with the jihadist movement.
 Since 2015 and until July 2016, eight Islamic terrorist incidents have occurred in France, including fatal attacks in Île-de-France, Saint-Quentin-Fallavier and Paris.
 The November 2015 attacks in Paris were motivated by ISIL as a "retaliation" for the French role in Syrian Civil War and Iraqi War.

 Bangladesh

 A majority of attacks by Islamic extremists in Bangladesh since October 2015 have been claimed by ISIL.
 In November 2015, the ISIL magazine Dabiq published an article calling for the "revival of jihad in Bengal".
 Since then, radical Islamic militants have assassinated Bangladeshi secularists, atheists, writers, bloggers, LGBT activists, Sufi and liberal Muslims, Hindu and Buddhist priests and Christian missionaries, as well as foreign expatriates from Europe and East Asia.
 On 1 July 2016, six gunmen stormed an upmarket restaurant in Bangladesh's capital Dhaka, killed customers of various nationalities and held hostages for nearly 12 hours, before the Bangladesh army ended the siege.
 ISIL claimed credit for the attack and reportedly released photographs of both the gunmen and victims from inside the restaurant during the hostage crisis.
-The government of Bangladesh, however, has refuted ISIL claims and denies the group has any presence in the country.
-It has instead blamed local terrorist outfits, particularly the Jamaat-ul-Mujahideen Bangladesh (JMB) and the Ansarullah Bangla Team, both of which have been linked to the country's far-right Islamist opposition parties.